-NQF #3610 30-day Risk Standardized Morbidity and Mortality Composite Following Transcatheter Aortic Valve Replacement (TAVR) (American College of Cardiology): Recommended
+NQF #3610 30-Day Risk-Standardized Morbidity and Mortality Composite Following Transcatheter Aortic Valve Replacement (TAVR) (ACC): Endorsed

 Description: The TAVR 30-day morbidity/mortality composite is a hierarchical, multiple outcome risk model that estimates risk standardized results (reported as a "site difference") for the purpose of benchmarking site performance.
 This measure estimates hospital risk standardized site difference for 5 endpoints (death from all causes, stroke, major or life-threatening bleeding, acute kidney injury, moderate or severe paravalvular aortic regurgitation) within 30 days following transcatheter aortic valve replacement.
-The measure uses clinical data available in the STS/ACC TVT Registry for risk adjustment for the purposes of benchmarking site to site performance on a rolling 3-year timeframe.; Measure Type: Composite; Level of Analysis: Facility; Setting of Care: Inpatient/Hospital; Data Source: Registry Data
+The measure uses clinical data available in the STS/ACC TVT Registry for risk adjustment for the purposes of benchmarking site to site performance on a rolling 3-year timeframe; Measure Type: Composite; Level of Analysis: Facility; Setting of Care: Inpatient/Hospital; Data Source: Registry Data

-This new composite measure estimates hospital risk-standardized site difference for five endpoints (death from all causes, stroke, major or life-threatening bleeding, acute kidney injury, moderate or severe paravalvular aortic regurgitation) within 30 days following TAVR.
+This new composite measure estimates the hospital risk-standardized site difference for five endpoints (death from all causes, stroke, major or life-threatening bleeding, acute kidney injury, and moderate or severe paravalvular aortic regurgitation) within 30 days following TAVR.
 The developer provided a general overview and description of the measure.
-The developer indicated a goal during development was to respond to Centers for Medicare & Medicaid Services (CMS') interest regarding a 2019 coverage decision in which CMS was interested in a periprocedural composite metric that incorporated relevant patient health outcomes and might eventually replace the volume threshold in Coverage with Evidence Development (CED) for TAVR reimbursement.
+The developer indicated a goal during development: respond to the Centers for Medicare & Medicaid Services' (CMS) interest regarding a 2019 coverage decision in which CMS was interested in a periprocedural composite metric that incorporated relevant patient health outcomes and might eventually replace the volume threshold in Coverage with Evidence Development (CED) for TAVR reimbursement.

 The Standing Committee sought clarification as to why pacemaker was not included in the composite as one of the endpoints.
-The developer noted that it decided which complications to include by examining their correlation with Kansas City Cardiomyopathy Questionnaire (KCCQ) scores, which indicate patient quality of life.
+The developer noted that it decided which complications to include by examining their correlation with Kansas City Cardiomyopathy Questionnaire (KCCQ) scores, which indicate a patient's quality of life.
 The developer then ranked the complications by correlation and included the five with the highest correlation.
 Pacemaker was much lower on the list than the five indicated endpoints.
-A Standing Committee member made an argument for outcomes-based measures and cautioned that variability will not be as large as that seen in process measures, especially for a risk-standardized composite score.
-The member noted that monitoring performance over time will be necessary to see whether the changes in the measure are meaningful as the distribution is tight.
-The Standing Committee questioned why the developer would not just use the KCCQ score directly as the outcome of interest for the measure.
-The developer noted the challenge of combining hard outcomes, like mortality, with quality-of-life scores, such as patient experience.
+A Standing Committee member made an argument for outcomes-based measures and cautioned that variability will not be as large as that which is seen in process measures, especially for a risk-standardized composite score.
+This Standing Committee member also noted that monitoring performance over time will be necessary to see whether the changes in the measure are meaningful because the distribution is tight.
+The Standing Committee questioned why the developer would not simply use the KCCQ score directly as the outcome of interest for the measure.
+The developer noted the challenge of combining hard outcomes, such as mortality, with quality-of-life scores, such as patient experience.
 The measure is meant to be interpretable for sites.
-A Standing Committee member noted there is also the question of using.
-They had doubts about whether there would be meaningful change in the KCCQ in a 30-day measure and that six months or a year might be necessary to see meaningful change.
+The developer also had doubts about whether meaningful change would occur in the KCCQ in a 30-day measure and that six months or a year might be necessary to see meaningful change.